giuliodondi/kOS-Shuttle_OPS1/README.md

 ## Intact aborts

 Intact aborts mean that there always is a procedure that will take the Shuttle to a landing runway with sufficient energy.
 The Shuttle has continuous intact abort coverage from liftoff to orbit in case of a single engine failure.
 In some regions, even a double engine failure will allow an intact abort.
+This is valid both for a sudden double-engine failure or a second engine failure during an ongoing abort

 - Intact aborts can be triggered either manually or automatically
 - Manually, you can select an available mode from the GUI menu and then press the red _ABORT_ button to activate it